List on Bids44 →

 Essential Checks

-- Check RC details on Parivahan app: Verify the owner’s name, registration date, fuel type, and insurance status.
-Ensure it matches the seller’s ID.
+1. Check RC details on Parivahan app — Verify the owner name, registration date, fuel type (petrol/CNG), and insurance status.
+Ensure the RC details match the physical car and seller’s ID.

-- Match chassis number: Locate the chassis number (usually under the bonnet, on a door frame sticker, and sometimes etched under the passenger seat) and ensure it matches the RC book.
+2. Match chassis number — Locate the chassis number (usually under the bonnet, on a doorframe sticker, or near the driver’s seat) and engine number.
+Cross-check these with the RC book and Parivahan app for consistency.

-- Cold start test: Arrange to see the car when it hasn’t been started for several hours.
-Listen for any difficulty in starting, unusual noises, or excessive smoke, which can indicate engine issues.
+4. Cold start test — Arrange to visit when the car hasn’t been started for several hours.
+Listen for any difficulty starting, excessive smoke (blue, white, or black), or unusual engine noises immediately after ignition.

-- Check all four tyres: Look for uneven wear, which can point to alignment issues or a bent chassis from an accident.
-Also, check the manufacturing date code on the sidewall.
+5. Check all four tyres — Look for uneven wear patterns, which can signal alignment issues or past accident damage.
+Also, check the tyre manufacturing date code (4 digits in an oval) to verify their age.

-- Open bonnet: Inspect for any signs of oil leaks around the engine, check the coolant level, examine the battery’s age (usually a sticker on top), and inspect the condition of belts and hoses.
+6. Open bonnet inspection — Look for any signs of oil leaks around the engine, check the coolant level and its color, inspect the battery terminals for corrosion, and visually assess the condition of drive belts.

 Insider Checks

-THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector): Look closely at the rubber pads on the brake and accelerator pedals.
-A Tigor with genuinely low kms (under 40,000 km) should still have clear grooves and texture.
-If the pedals are smooth, shiny, or worn flat, the car has done significantly more kms than claimed—pedals typically lose grooves after 1 lakh km.
-If you see brand new pedal rubbers on a 7-9 year old car, someone likely replaced them to hide real usage, a potential ₹50,000-₹1,00,000 hit on the car’s actual value.
+THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector): This is my go-to.
+Look closely at the rubber pads on the brake and accelerator pedals.
+A car with genuine 30,000-40,000 km should still have clear grooves and texture on the pedals.
+If they’re smooth, shiny, or worn flat, the car has likely done significantly more kilometers.
+Brand new pedal rubbers on a 3-4 year old car?
+Someone replaced them to hide real usage, potentially saving you ₹50,000-₹1,00,000 in hidden wear.

 THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the 10 and 2 o’clock positions.
-These spots bear the brunt of daily grip and wear out first.
-A genuinely low-km Tigor will have a uniform texture all around.
-If 10 and 2 are noticeably smoother or shinier than the 6 o’clock position, the car has been driven a LOT, regardless of what the odometer shows.
-This wear cannot be easily faked and suggests hidden usage worth ₹30,000-₹70,000 in depreciation.
+These are the spots that wear first from daily grip.
+A genuinely low-kilometer car will have uniform texture all around.
+If 10 and 2 are noticeably smoother, shinier, or feel different from the 6 o’clock position, that car has been driven a LOT, regardless of what the odometer says.
+Missing this could cost you ₹10,000-₹20,000 for future steering wheel re-upholstery.

-THE DOOR HINGE SAG TEST: Open each door, especially the driver’s, and gently try to lift the outer edge upward.
-There should be almost no play or vertical movement.
-Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
-If a passenger door sags more than the driver’s, that specific door was likely replaced or poorly re-fitted, potentially costing ₹5,000-₹15,000 to fix per door, not including paint.
+THE DOOR HINGE SAG TEST: Open each door about halfway and gently lift the outer edge upward.
+There should be almost no play or movement.
+Saggy hinges mean heavy use (thousands of open/close cycles) or the door was removed during accident repair.
+If a passenger door sags more than the driver’s door, that specific door was likely replaced.
+Fixing saggy hinges can range from ₹3,000-₹8,000 per door.

-THE TYRE DATE CODE CHECK: Look for a four-digit number in an oval on the tyre sidewall (e.g., “2523” means week 25 of 2023).
-If the car is from 2018 but the tyres are from 2015, they’re either old stock or the car is older than claimed.
-If all four tyres have wildly different dates, it means multiple replacements, suggesting high usage or poor maintenance.
-New tyres for a Tigor cost ₹16,000-₹25,000, so factor this in if they’re old.
+THE TYRE DATE CODE CHECK: Look at the tyre sidewall for a 4-digit number inside an oval (e.g., “2523” means week 25 of 2023).
+If the car is from 2023 but the tyres are from 2019, it either had very old stock tyres or the car is older than claimed.
+If all four tyres have different dates, it means multiple replacements, often due to high usage or punctures.
+A full set of new tyres will set you back ₹18,000-₹28,000.

-THE OBD2 SCANNER TEST (₹800 Investment Saves Lakhs): Spend ₹800-₹1,500 on a Bluetooth OBD2 scanner (available on Amazon or Flipkart).
-Plug it into the port usually found under the dashboard.
+THE OBD2 SCANNER TEST (₹800 Investment Saves Lakhs): Seriously, buy a cheap Bluetooth OBD2 scanner (₹800-₹1,500 online).
+Plug it into the OBD port, usually located under the dashboard.
 Use a free app like Torque or Car Scanner.
-The ECU often stores the real odometer reading and hidden error codes.
+The ECU often stores the real odometer reading and hidden error codes that aren’t shown on the dashboard.
 If the OBD reading doesn’t match the dashboard, it’s confirmed fraud.
-Clearing error codes before a sale is also common—an OBD scanner will show if codes were recently cleared, indicating a hidden issue that could cost ₹10,000-₹50,000 to fix.
+This simple check can save you from buying a car with a rolled-back odometer or hidden engine issues, potentially saving you ₹50,000-₹1,50,000.

 Common Scams to Watch For (India 2026)

-Fake Service Records: Sellers might present forged service stamps or incomplete digital records.
-Always cross-check the VIN (Vehicle Identification Number) with the authorized Tata service center via a phone call to verify the service history.
-Gaps in service records or mismatched dates are suspicious.
+Fake Service Records: Sellers might forge service stamps or create fake invoices to show a full service history.
+Always cross-check the VIN (Vehicle Identification Number) with the authorized Tata service center via a phone call.
+They can confirm the genuine service history of the vehicle.

 Seller’s Guide — How to Maximize Your Tata Tigor Resale